 3. Improved Speed and Performance

-The diversity of Angular capabilities, for instance, template syntax, Angular CLI, routers, and others, make programmer’s work easier and enable quick loading of your application.
-The framework correlates with various types of back-end programming languages to display gathered data in the UI efficiently.
+The diversity of Angular capabilities, for instance, template syntax, Angular CLI, routers, etc. make programmer’s work easier and enable quick loading of the application.
+The framework is compatible with various types of back-end programming languages to display gathered data in the UI efficiently.

 Technical Benefits of Angular

-The state of JS 2018 survey of developers using Angular in their practice gathered the answers to the question ‘Why use Angular?’.
+The state of JS 2018 survey of developers using Angular in their practice provided a developer community with the answers to the question ‘Why use Angular?’.
 The results of the survey show the highest satisfaction with several factors at the same time.
 Those are the framework’s features, neat programming style, Google support, tools, and packages.

 4. Faster Development Process